Parsifal-M/ansible-elk/README.md

 Installs ELK and other cools ELK related things.

+# Requirements

+Please install, on the host which will be running the playbooks:

+ansible-galaxy install elastic.elasticsearch,v7.16.0
+ansible-galaxy install geerlingguy.filebeat
+ansible-galaxy install geerlingguy.kibana
+ansible-galaxy install geerlingguy.logstash

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.